 In times past, I have also used lead containing electrical and plumbing solder which usually are 60 parts of lead to 40 parts of tin.

 Another source of tin that you might happen upon is wiping or bar solder, made of 37 percent tin/63 percent lead.
 Wiping solder was once commonly used by the phone company and electricians to seal and connect lead conduit.

 Bullet Lubes and Sizing

 Cast bullets must be lubricated and may need to be sized before being loaded into a cartridge case.

-Most cast bullet designs will incorporate one or more lubrication grooves near the base of the bullet to contain special these lubricants.
 Without proper lubrication, friction between the barrel and bullet will cause lead fouling to collect in the rifling, destroying accuracy until the leading is cleaned out.
+Most cast bullet designs will incorporate one or more lubrication grooves near the base of the bullet to contain these specially formulated lubricants.